 However, don’t push yourself to the extremes just to keep your self-imposed deadlines.
 As the days will be passing, you will see that your energy is going down and you will feel less inclined to do what you achieved the previous days.
 It is the right time to practice self-compassion.

 Self-care in quarantine must include physical activities if you want to stay healthy.
 From day one, set yourself an activity program.
 It might be just for fifteen minutes a day, but it makes the whole difference.
 Here are some ideas.

-A great new habit to develop during your quarantine is to start practising The 5 Tibetan Rites.
+A great new habit to develop during your quarantine is to start practicing The 5 Tibetan Rites (you will find videos on YouTube).
 A friend of mine swears by the benefits she sees day after day, and it takes just a few minutes a day!

 Start dancing!
 Now is the time to dance as never before.
 There is no one to see you or judge your music choices.
 Open YouTube, get some dancing inspiration and have fun!
 Again, on YouTube, there are some great home-based exercise sessions for which you don’t need any equipment.

 Be grateful for the place you are – well taken care of and at the best comfort you can ask for in the circumstances.
 Observation is necessary for your own feelings and emotions.
 The best way to do it – observe the changing landscape of the city or any other peaceful environment you might find yourself in.
 Nature is the greatest healer and helps us slow down our thoughts and gain perspective on life.

 Recognizing the way we feel at the moment gives us an understanding that brings peace in our body and soul.
 Peace of mind is the rarest form of happiness these days, but we often forget that ‘the body keeps the score’ and we drag life’s difficult moments with us for years.
 Hotel quarantine is one of those moments, even if in a small way.